kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/ai-applications.md

 # Applications of AI in the Real World

+_Estimated time to finish: 20 minutes_

 Artificial Intelligence (AI) has become an integral part of our daily lives, revolutionizing various industries and solving complex problems.
-In this lesson, we will explore the diverse applications of AI in the real world, highlighting specific use cases and examples that showcase the power of AI technologies.
+Below are just a few examples of AI applications in the real world.

 ## Healthcare: